intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ### Conclusion

-Most students consider modes a simple extension of their major scale--i.e. "Phrygian mode is a major scale starting on the third scale degree"--even though the primary six modes (Ionian through Aeolian) predate the major scale.
-Relating the modes to the major scale is a good way to memorize their construction, because most students are already familiar with their major scales.
-Eventually, you should strive to be able to recall each mode as its own entity, so that you can begin hearing the intracacies of how the mode functions musically, rather than hearing it as an offshoot of the major scale.
+When first studying the modes, most students consider modes a simple extension of their major scale--i.e. "Phrygian mode is a major scale starting on the third scale degree"--even though the primary six modes (Ionian through Aeolian) predate the major scale.
+Relating the modes to the major scale is a good way to memorize their construction, because many major scales are widely taught as the foundation of Western music.
+Eventually, you should strive to be able to recall each mode as its own entity, so that you can begin hearing the intracacies of how the mode functions musically, rather than hearing it as an derivative of the major scale.

 Modes from C Ionian | ^1 | ^2 | ^3 | ^4 | ^5 | ^6 | ^7
  --- | --- | --- | --- | --- | --- | --- | ---